smorkl/holbertonschool-simple_shell/README.md

 3. Run the shell with the command `./hsh`.

-You can use this shell in the same way you would use any other Linux shell.
+You can use this shell in the same way you would use any other `Linux shell`.
 Here are some examples of basic commands:

 ## Examples